JPMorgan stable value fund exiting private mortgages

 Many employers with 401(k) plans were unaware of the private mortgage component of the fund until after the market crash of 2008, according to retirement plan consultants who worked with companies that held the portfolios.

-“The was embedded in the intermediate bond fund,” said one plan sponsor consultant who was familiar with the offering but was not authorized to speak to the media about specific funds.
+“The <private mortgage investment> was embedded in the intermediate bond fund,” said one plan sponsor consultant who was familiar with the offering but was not authorized to speak to the media about specific funds.

 Employers would have to peel back layers to see that part of the intermediate bond fund, which the JP Morgan stable value portfolio invested in, held private mortgage debt.